Villin-1: Function

 Villin-1 is believed to function in the bundling, nucleation, capping and severing of actin filaments.
 In vertebrates, villin proteins help to support the microfilaments of the microvilli of the brush border.
 However, knockout mice appear to show ultra-structurally normal microvilli reminding us that the function of villin is not definitively known; it may play a role in cell plasticity through F-actin severing.
 The six-repeat villin core is responsible for Ca^{2+} actin severing while the headpiece is responsible for actin crosslinking and bundling (Ca independent).
 Villin is postulated to be the controlling protein for Ca^{2+} induced actin severing in the brush border.
 Ca^{2+} inhibits proteolytic cleavage of the domains of the 6 N-terminal core which inhibits actin severing.
 In normal mice raising Ca^{2+} levels induces the severing of actin by villin, whereas in villin knockout mice this activity does not occur in response to heightened Ca^{2+} levels.
 In the presence of low concentrations of Ca^{2+} the villin headpiece functions to bundle actin filaments whereas in the presence of high Ca^{2+} concentrations the N-terminal caps and severs these filaments.
 The association of PIP_{2} with villin inhibits the actin capping and severing action and increases actin binding at the headpiece region, possibly through structural changes in the protein.
 PIP_{2} increases actin bundling not only by decreasing the severing action of villin but also through dissociating capping proteins, releasing actin monomers from sequestering proteins and stimulating actin nucleation and cross linking.

-Villin subdomain

-The C-terminal subdomain of Villin Headpiece VHP67, denoted VHP35, is stabilised in part, by a buried cluster of three phenylalanine residues.
-Its small size and high helical content are expected to promote rapid folding, and this has been confirmed experimentally.
-Villin-4 C-terminal construct VHP76 in Arabidopsis thaliana has been shown to exhibit higher affinity for F-actin in increasing concentrations of Ca^{2+}, which further confirms the function of villin.

-Structure

-It has a simple topology consisting of three α-helices that form a well-packed hydrophobic core.